Loading Zones: Background and writing

 Kurt Vile wrote the song during the recording sessions for B'lieve I'm Goin Down..., but would not record it until more than two years later.
 He wrote the song as an ode to his hometown.
 The lines "Sure they knighted me yesterday" and "by mayoral decree" refer to his being given the key to the city.

 Vile said that the song's various metaphors are very loose and "not too scientific".

 Critical reception

 The song was acclaimed by Rolling Stone for its "layered guitar gorgeousness" that sounds like "a meld of languid gothic-folk fingerpicking, watery strumming and some weirdly soulful talkboxy wah-wah jive that suggests Joe Walsh by way of Future".
 Pitchfork expressed approval for the optimistic and easily identifiable lyrics, as well as the "low-key psychedelic riffage."

 Promotion

 Vile promoted the release of the song by mailing fans envelopes marked "Violators" that contained fake parking tickets.
 Some were also placed on car windshields.

 Music video

 The music video was released on August 16, 2018, and features Vile driving around Philadelphia, where he was raised, eluding the meter maids in comedic fashion.
-The meter maids were played by American actor Kevin Corrigan and Pissed Jeans frontman Matt Korvette.
+The meter maids were played by American actor Kevin Corrigan and Pissed Jeans frontman Matt Korvette, and the video was directed by Drew Saracco.